 The name choucroute comes from German sauer kraut, which means "salted cabbages" or "sour herb".
 And in Germany as in neighbouring countries, people ate choucroute!
 Since a long time...
 Do you know Palatine princess?
 She was regent Philip of Orléans’ wife, born in Austria.
 In Versailles castle, where she lived, people liked fine and delicate food.
 But not her!
 The princess would sell her soul to stuff herself with a pint of beer or a sauer kraut and fat sausages...
 Her French cook didn’t know the recipe of the sauer kraut, so she bought it abroad...
 There was a nice stinky smell of cabbages in Versailles, at that time!

-To make the sauer kraut at that time, the recipe was pretty simple: they put the white cabbages in a cask with wine, salt and juniper: these cabbages leaves had to be packed very tightly!
-The vegetable fermented for several months, creating a water that they had to remove, added instead a fresh brine (that one had to be change every 4 days).
+To make the sauer kraut, the recipe was pretty simple: they put white cabbages in a cask with wine, salt and juniper.
+The vegetable fermented several months, creating a water they had to remove.
+They added instead a fresh brine.

 Sauer kraut VS scurvy!

 The sauer kraut has a little secret... it's full of vitamin C!
 Writer Alexandre Dumas said in his book Grand dictionnaire de cuisine that captain Cook gave sauer kraut to his sailors when they went several months at sea.
 Well, the sauer kraut was the best medicine against the scurvy!